fadden/CiderPress2/ndocs/top/Install.md

 Linux x64     | yes          | https://github.com/fadden/CiderPress2/releases/download/v${VERSION}/cp2_${PKG_VERSION}_linux-x64_sc.zip

 Once downloaded, unzip the file somewhere convenient (Safari on the Mac will do the unzip for you).
-There is no installer; the commands are executed directly from where they were unzipped.
+There is no installer; the commands are executed directly from where they are unzipped.
 On some systems an additional step may be necessary.
 You will need a command-line shell to run "cp2":